polyaxon/polyaxon/README.md

 | `persistence.outputs.outputsName.hostPath`       | The directory from the host node's                | ``
 | `persistence.outputs.outputsName.readOnly`       | Whether to mount as read only                     |

-There no default value for the outputs persistence definition, so you need to set it up yourself, this is a value based on the host node:
+> **Warning**: There's no default value for the outputs persistence definition, so you need to set it up yourself.

+Example of value based on the host node:

 ```yaml
 persistence: